Skip to main content

 Today Mr Orban, Hungary’s prime minister, is one of Vladimir Putin’s closest friends in Europe.
 His country is increasingly dominated by one party, his own.
 Elections may be free, but they are not fair.
 Mr Orban has rewritten the constitution, dismantled checks and balances (“a US invention” unsuited to Europe, he says), muzzled the press and empowered oligarchs.
 Refugees, who supposedly threaten Hungary’s Christian identity, are beaten by police and mauled by police dogs.
 Debates over values, Mr Orban thinks, “unnecessarily generate social problems”.
 He wants to fashion an “illiberal state” modelled on China, Russia and Turkey.

-But over the same summer, Brown and his colleague Larry Jacobs were bragging about working hand-in-hand with Orbán to counter philanthropist George Soros and what Brown calls his assault on the “values of beauty, goodness and truth.”
+But over the same summer, Brown and his colleague Larry Jacobs were bragging about working hand-in-hand with Orbán (link is external)to counter philanthropist George Soros and what Brown calls his assault on the “values of beauty, goodness and truth.”

 As time goes by, Viktor Orbán is becoming increasingly open about his far-right ideology and orientation.
 Looking over the participants of this conference, I find it hard to imagine a group further to the right, unless Viktor Orbán’s Fidesz will decide to invite white supremacists and neo-Nazis to their next international conference on the future of Europe.